We Don’t Need a New Pride Flag

 Baker’s original flag employed the colors of the rainbow, a natural phenomenon composed of the visible spectrum of colors created when white light is refracted through a prism (as with raindrops after a storm).

-The intuitive power of the rainbow, as a metaphor for political unity grounded in social diversity, and beauty out of adversity, helps explain the global adoption of Baker’s flag as the symbol of the LGBTQ+ community.
+The intuitive power of the rainbow, as a metaphor for political unity grounded in social diversity, and beauty wrested from adversity, helps explain the global adoption of Baker’s flag as an icon of the LGBTQ+ community.

-Speaking purely in terms of physics, some of the suggested new colors — especially white, brown, and black — are foreign to the natural phenomenon of rainbows.
+Speaking purely in terms of physics, some of the suggested new colors — especially white, brown, and black — are absent from the natural spectrum of the rainbow.
 White is absent from the rainbow because it is the color of light from which a rainbow is produced.
-Or, viewed differently, the color white is present but only in its constituent parts.
-Adding it to the rainbow flag would be redundant.
+Or, viewed differently, the color white is present in a rainbow but only as its constituent parts.
+Adding the color white to a rainbow flag would be redundant.

 Black — the absence of light, not the opposite of white — plays no role in visual phenomena like light or rainbows.
 Brown and pastel pink are similarly absent from the rainbow, as the old mnemonic “ROY G. BIV” reminds us: red, orange, yellow, green, blue, indigo, and violet.